 3. When Things Are Not Working Out, Start Taking Action

-Two words of caution here though for tenants; first is to be fair and always pay at least some or the majority of the money, as although it’s tempting to pay nothing to prove a point, if everyone did this then there would literally be no money in the service charge to pay even normal undisputed costs like insurance and fire-compliance.
+There are two words of caution here, though, for tenants; first is to be fair and always pay at least some of the majority of the money, although it’s tempting to pay nothing to prove a point if everyone did this.
+There would be no money in the service charge to pay even normal undisputed costs like insurance and fire compliance.

 Need More Help?